nek07/Lab1ADS/readme.md

 ## 	:computer: Task 8
 **Description:**
-Checks is the `char` array contains only digits or not.
+Checks is the `String` type element contains only digits or not.

 **Explanation:**
+Firstly, we convert `String` to `charArray`.

+Base case: if `l==0` it means function checked all the elements in `str` and do not find non-digit element.
+So, base case returns `true` and stop the function.

+Recursive case:
+This case contains if-else.
+Main condition is `Character.isDigit(str[l]`, if it is `true` then function call himself until it is return true or until executing base case. `Character.isDigit()` check only one `char` type element.

 **Solution:**
 ```java